cryptocracy/souq/README.md

-Souq: Decentralized Project Funding
+Souq: Decentralized Project Tagging & Funding

-[Souq](https://github.com/cryptocracy/souq) is a decentralized project tagging & funding app built on Blockstack.
+[Souq](https://github.com/cryptocracy/souq) is a decentralized project tagging & funding app powered by blockchain technology.

 ### Target group
 Souq is meant used by anyone with a `Project` that they think should be funded, and or anyone who wishes to support others `Projects`.